How to understand your white paper’s audience

 “Understanding your audience will help you write the content they need in the words and the way they need it,” says industry veteran Ginny Redish in her excellent book, Letting Go of the Words.

-Knowing who you’re speaking to can also help you select and organize your content to be useful and appealing.
+Knowing who you’re trying to reach can help you plan your content to be useful and appealing.

-- What terms and acronyms do they already know?
+• What terms and acronyms do they know?

-- How much technical detail can they understand?
+• How much technical detail do they want?

-Assuming your white paper is a pre-sales document aimed at likely prospects, you need to ask the client, the sales team, and anyone else who can shed some light on these three questions…
+Here are three key questions to ask the client, the sales team, and anyone else who can shed some light on your target audience.

 Q1: Who is the ideal prospect for the client’s offering?